onqtam/headjack/docs/why/THE_WAY_FORWARD.md

 We are failing at raising humans

 We must consciously raise the awareness and education of the so-called masses

+> "I know no safe depository of the ultimate powers of the society but the people themselves ; and if we think them not enlightened enough to exercise their control with a wholesome discretion, the remedy is not to take it from them, but to inform their discretion by education.
+This is the true corrective of abuses of constitutional power." - [Thomas Jefferson](https://www.goodreads.com/quotes/26169-i-know-no-safe-depository-of-the-ultimate-powers-of)

+> "A primary object should be the education of our youth in the science of government." - [George Washington](https://www.goodreads.com/quotes/26168-a-primary-object-should-be-the-education-of-our-youth)

 > "When kids look up to great scientists the way they do to great musicians and actors, civilization will jump to the next level." - [Brian Greene](https://www.goodreads.com/quotes/169491-when-kids-look-up-to-great-scientists-the-way-they)
 ^^ teens in the west want to be influencers, whereas in china they want to be scientists & engineers